predix-ui/predix-ui/_pages/design/components/buttons.md

 ## Usage
 Button groups can be used to toggle between different views of content in a page.
-Button groups are used less frequently than other button types.
+They are used less frequently than other button types.

 <div class="layout">
   <catalog-picture